Insights from Those Who DO Remember

 Group-think

-Group-think is on display everywhere; masks being the very symbol of it.
-Everyone clings to their tribe: pro or anti Trump - and every other false dichotomy you are invited to choose in, like abortion, or diet; free speech or vaccines.
+Group-think is on display everywhere19; masks being the very symbol of it.
+Amid fear, everyone clings to their tribe: pro or anti Trump - and every other false dichotomy you are invited to choose in, like abortion, or diet; free speech or vaccines.

 “Hitlerism was a mass flight to dogma, to the barbaric dogma that had not been expelled with the Romans, the dogma of the tribe, the dogma that gave every man importance only in so far as the tribe was important and he was a member of the tribe.” - Mayer